MicrosoftDocs/azure-stack-docs/azure-managed-lustre/blob-integration.md

 The following error tolerance options are available for import jobs:

 - **Do not allow errors** (default): The import job fails immediately if any error occurs during the import.
 This is the default behavior.
-- **Allow errors**: The import job continues if an error occurs, but the error is logged.
-By choosing this option, you can specify the maximum number of errors that can occur before the import job fails.
-If you specify -1, the import job continues regardless of the number of errors that occur.
-If you specify a number greater than 0, the import job fails if the number of errors exceeds the specified threshold.
+- **Allow errors**: The import job continues if an error occurs, and the error is logged.
+After the import job completes, you can view errors in the logging container.
-TODO: Add more details about error tolerance options once available.

 ### Considerations for blob import jobs